 1. Influencer Marketing Works Better Than Celebrity Endorsements

 You probably don’t see celebrities endorsing products as much as you used to.
 One reason is that Millennial shoppers are swayed more by peer recommendations than they are by celebrity status.
 In fact, a study shows that a whopping 70% will listen to peer influencers vs. 3% who buy due to an endorsement.
 And, it works.
-Tomoson surveyed professional marketers who revealed an average 6.5x ROI for this type of influencer marketing agency statistic.
+Tomoson surveyed professional marketers who revealed an average 6.5x ROI for this type of influencer marketing statistic.

 2. Native Video and Text Ads

 The latest form of native advertising is native video.
-In a recent comparison between native and pre-roll ads, native ads created higher brand lift than pre-roll in every campaign.
+In a recent comparison between native and pre-roll ads, native ads created a higher brand lift than pre-roll in every campaign.
 In the case of one beverage product, customer awareness and perception exceeded 82.1% compared to only a 2.1% increase for consumers who just saw the pre-roll ads.

 3. Social Shopping

 Social shopping has mostly replaced shopping at the mall in a group.
 But, that doesn’t mean people still don’t like to show off their latest purchase.
 With shoppable posts such as Instagram Galleries, they make it easy for shoppers to click, buy and share their good news online with all their connections.
 It’s marketing gold for retailers who can target these networked shoppers with fresh coupons and other promotions.

 Along with Instagram, Facebook and Pinterest are the platforms retailers should focus their attention on.
 60% of Instagram users report that they find new products and 75% take action.
 Social shopping is a popular trend that retailers cannot ignore.